-Marsha Greco is a National Board Certified Teacher in Social Studies-History who has been teaching in San Diego, California since 2009 and is the Social Studies Department Chair at The Preuss School UC San Diego, where she has taught for the last decade.
+MARSHA GRECO is a National Board Certified Teacher in Social Studies-History who has been teaching in San Diego, California since 2009 and is the Social Studies Department Chair at The Preuss School UC San Diego, where she has taught since 2014.
 She was one of the original 63 teachers nationwide and only four in the state of California that taught AP African American Studies in Pilot Year 1 (2022-2023) and was selected to be part of the first cohort of College Board endorsed AP African American Studies Workshop Consultants in 2023 to train teachers in Pilot Year 2 and beyond.
 Throughout the 2023-2024 school year, Marsha provided support to Pilot Year 2 teachers as a co-facilitator of monthly Office Hour sessions and a leader for extra support sessions hosted by the College Board.
+Since the summer of 2023, she has led AP Summer Institutes in both in-person and online formats.
+Marsha also serves as an AP Mentor for AP African American Studies teachers.

 APSI COURSE DESCRIPTION